lewisc2303/LewisBlog/content/retro/Retro_3.md

 #### Sprint end: 16-10-18

 #### Happiness scale: 8.5/10
-i am happy with Haskell and like it as a language.
+I am happy with Haskell and like it as a language.
 It has made me really understand the benefits of a strictly typed language.

 #### Positive:
 - Looked into SoCraTes and got the ball rolling for booking the conference.